ltuananh/Computational_biology_Image_processing/1-Basic_concepts/2-Important_techniques.md

+# Color conversion
+Color conversion is used to simplify images for processing, enhance specific color features for better object recognition, normalize color across different conditions, and ensure consistency for algorithms and display devices.
+- In some tasks, colors can be a distraction.
+Converting to grayscale eliminates color information, allowing the system to focus on shapes and textures, which can improve performance in applications like face recognition or medical imaging.
+- Conversely, converting an image to a different color space, such as HSV (Hue, Saturation, Value), can separate color components.
+This allows algorithms to isolate and enhance specific colors for tasks like identifying certain objects or detecting skin tones for face detection.
+- Lighting conditions can significantly affect the appearance of colors in an image.
+Color conversion can correct for these variations, leading to more consistent and accurate detection and recognition across different environments and devices.
+- Many algorithms are designed to work with specific color spaces or require color data in a particular format.
+Conversion ensures that the input image is in the correct format for the algorithm to process effectively.
+- Color-based features are crucial for separating objects from the background.
+Conversion to an appropriate color space, such as HSV, makes color detection more robust for tasks like object tracking and image segmentation.
+- Color conversions can also be used to optimize images for different output devices or to improve image compression efficiency.

 # Filtering (blurring, smoothing, or noise reduction)
 Filtering is a key image processing technique that addresses the problem of noise, which is always present in digital images due to steps like image acquisition, coding, transmission, or processing.
 Filters are used to remove noise while preserving the important details of the image.